-It all started back in 1981 when Andrew Roddham, Simon Whitehead, Andrew Pattle and Kevin Mallone started the original East Anglian Cyclemotor Club.
+It all started 40 years ago in 1981, when Andrew Roddham, Simon Whitehead, Andrew Pattle and Kevin Mallone started the original East Anglian Cyclemotor Club.
 You can read more about the early days of the EACC in The Moped Archive.
 Simon grew up and gave up this stupid cyclemotoring years ago but Kevin and the two Andrews are still involved and continue to support the EACC.

 So that, briefly, is how the EACC came back into being in 2007.